GoogleCloudPlatform/dialogflow-integrations/cx/slack/README.md

  - When prompted for a region, select a region (for example, ``us-central1``).
  - When prompted for a service name hit enter to accept the default.
  - When prompted to allow unauthenticated invocations press ``y``.
- - Copy the URL given to you, and use it according to the README file in the given integration's folder.
+ - Copy the URL given to you, and update the `event_subscription` url in __manifest.yaml__, or if updating an existing Slack App, update the `Request URL` in found in Event Subscriptions.

 More information can be found in Cloud Run [documentation](https://cloud.google.com/run/docs/deploying).